ntrtd/archiverse-theia/docs/features/form-editing.md

     *   Handles user input and updates the internal state of the form, potentially performing client-side validation.
     *   When the user saves, it constructs the updated `ArchimateModelRoot` and uses the **Model Hub client API** to send it back to the backend contribution for persistence.
 *   **Model Hub Contributions (within `packages/theia-backend-extensions/`):**
-    *   Hosts the **`ArchimatePersistenceContribution`**.
+    *   Hosts the **`ArchiversePersistenceContribution`** (Example Name).
-    *   When the Model Hub framework (running in the Theia backend) receives a `loadModel` request for a `graphdb://` URI from the forms client, it routes the request to the `loadModel` method of the `ArchimatePersistenceContribution`.
-This contribution makes an RPC call to the `ArchimateModelService` facade in the `apps/server-process` to fetch the data via the persistence layer.
+    *   When the Model Hub framework (running in the Theia backend) receives a `loadModel` request for a `graphdb://` URI from the forms client, it routes the request to the `loadModel` method of the `ArchiversePersistenceContribution`.
+This contribution makes an RPC call to the `ArchiverseModelService` facade in the `apps/server-process` to fetch the data via the persistence layer.
-    *   When the Model Hub receives the updated `ArchimateModelRoot` via a `saveModel` call from the forms client, it routes it to the `saveModel` method of the `ArchimatePersistenceContribution`.
-This contribution makes an RPC call to the `ArchimateModelService` facade in the `apps/server-process` to update the data via the persistence layer.
+    *   When the Model Hub receives the updated `ArchimateModelRoot` via a `saveModel` call from the forms client, it routes it to the `saveModel` method of the `ArchiversePersistenceContribution`.
+This contribution makes an RPC call to the `ArchiverseModelService` facade in the `apps/server-process` to update the data via the persistence layer.
-*   **`ArchimateModelService` Facade (within `apps/server-process/`):**
+*   **`ArchiverseModelService` Facade (within `apps/server-process/`):**
-    *   Receives RPC calls from the `ArchimatePersistenceContribution`.
+    *   Receives RPC calls from the `ArchiversePersistenceContribution`.
     *   Uses the injected persistence layer (`persistence-graphdb` or `persistence-inmemory`) to load or save the model data from/to the data source.

 ## Data Flow (Opening a Form)